 No conviction CRO – Resist Officer in Execution of Duty & Behave in an Offensive Manner – Downing Centre Local Court

-Our client had been for an outing to the football in Sydney and became embroiled in an incident with another spectator.
-Our client was charged with Behave in an offensive manner in/near/a public place and Resist an officer in execution of duty.
-The resist officer offence carries a maximum penalty of 2 years imprisonment and a $5,500.
+Our client had been to the football in Sydney for an outing and became embroiled in an incident with another spectator.
+Our client was charged with behaving in an offensive manner in/near/a public place and Resisting an officer in execution of duty.
+The resist officer offence carries a maximum penalty of 2 years imprisonment and a $5,500 fine.

 Solicitor Denise McCarthy made submissions to the Magistrate as to our client’s remorse, his previous good character, unblemished record and contribution to the community.

-The Magistrate found our client guilty of the offence however without proceeding to conviction ordered him to enter into a Conditional Release Order with an 18-month good behavior bond.
+The Magistrate found our client guilty of the offence; however, without proceeding to conviction, ordered him to enter into a Conditional Release Order with an 18-month good behaviour bond.
 This is similar to a Section 10(1)(b) under the new sentencing reforms.

-Our client was extremely relieved to be able to maintain their clean criminal record and to finally put this unfortunate incident behind them.
+Our client was extremely relieved to maintain their clean criminal record and finally put this unfortunate incident behind them.